fedeb95/pin/README.md

 ```
 {
-  'test':True
+  'test':true
 }
 ```

 This enables the mocking.
-If you're executing your script on a anctual raspberry you may want to set `'test'` to `False`.
+If you're executing your script on a anctual raspberry you may want to set `'test'` to `false`.

 Then you are ready to interact with the library exactly how you'd do with Rpi.GPIO:
 ```